This is a quick demo mostly intended for non-technical users who don’t want to setup their own server.

 - Scan the QR code

-- Let the application download and install
+- Let the application be downloaded and installed by the managed provisioning tool

-- Set the permissions the application will request
+- Grant the permissions the application requests

 At the end, you should see a desktop like this: